shresthabijay/stripe-integration-project/README.md

 # stripe-integration-project

 This is a Express-React project which integrates Stripe for buyer giver platform.
-This onnly focuses on stripe integration with very basic implementaion of buyer giver platform.
+This demo project only focuses on stripe integration with very basic implementaion of buyer giver platform.

 # Setup